-- No filling of the eyes when a random game is drawn. - The only domain-dependent knowledge used in the original version of GOBBLE in 1993. - Moves are ordered according to their current scores. - Ideas from "simulating annealing" were used to control the probability that a move could be played out of order. - The amount of randomness put in the games was controlled by the controlled by the temperature. - ▶ The temperature was set high in the beginning, and then gradually decreased. - ▶ For example, the amount of randomness can be a random value drawn from the interval $[e^{v(i)/t(i)} c, e^{v(i)/t(i)} + c]$ where v(i) is the value at the ith iteration, c is a positive constant and t(i) is the temperature at the ith iteration. - ▶ Note when t(i) >> 1, then $e^{v(i)/t(i)} \rightarrow 1$ . - Simulating annealing is not required, but was used in the original 1993 version.
+- No filling of the eyes when a random game is drawn. - The only domain-dependent knowledge used in the original version of GOBBLE in 1993. - Moves are picked with a chance that is related to the values of some very simple evaluation functions. - Example: the "score" of the resulting position after the ply is played. - Ideas from "simulating annealing" can be used to control the probability that a move could be played out of order. - The amount of randomness put in the games is controlled by the controlled by the temperature. - ▶ The temperature was set high in the beginning, and then gradually decreased. - For example, the amount of randomness can be a random value drawn from the interval $[e^{v(i)/t(i)} c, e^{v(i)/t(i)} + c]$ where v(i) is the value after the ith ply, where c is a positive constant and t(i) is the temperature at the ith ply. - Note when t(i) >> 1, then $e^{v(i)/t(i)} \to 1$. - Simulating annealing is not required, but was used in the original 1993 version.